tmsavage/GroceryStoreChatbot/README.md

-# sampleChatbot
+# GroceryChatbot
+Meet Phil!
+He is a GPT Chatbot model here to help with any questions you have regarding Fitty Groceries.

 Playing around with GPTs!
-I'm making steady progress on a sampleChatbot on sample data.
+I'm making steady progress on this chatbot on sample data.
 Follow along!

-sampleChatbot has been fine-tuned on products_new.csv dataset.
+Fine-tuning Phil on the products_new.csv dataset.

 Some Code Segments are referenced from the following deeplearning.ai courses:
 - Building Systems with the ChatGPT API